EU seeks large AstraZeneca fine for alleged contract breach | Business

 "AstraZeneca did not even try to respect the contract," the EU's lawyer, Rafael Jafferali, told a Brussels court in the first hearing on the substance of the legal case.
 He said the EU was seeking 10 euros ($12.2) for each day of delay for each dose as compensation for AstraZeneca's non-compliance with the contract.

-Brussels wants the company to deliver at least 120 million vaccines by the end of June.
-AstraZeneca had delivered 50 million doses by the beginning of May, just a quarter of the 200 million vaccines foreseen in the contract by then.
-"AstraZeneca did not even try to respect the contract," the EU's lawyer, Rafael Jafferali, told a Brussels court in the first hearing on the substance of the legal case.

-He said the EU was seeking 10 euros ($12.2) for each day of delay for each dose as compensation for AstraZeneca's non-compliance with the contract.
-This penalty would apply from July 1, 2021, if the judge accepted it.
+This could be as high as 200 million euros ($244 million) per day from July 1, AstraZeneca's lawyer Hakim Boularbah told the court, asking the judge to revise it down in case of a negative verdict.
 Jafferali said the EU was seeking an additional penalty of at least 10 million euros for each breach of the contract that the judge may decide.

 A verdict is expected next month.
 NOT A CONTRACT FOR SHOES

-"This is not a contract for the delivery of shoes or T-shirts," AstraZeneca's lawyer Hakim Boularbah told the court later on Wednesday, stressing the complexity of manufacturing a new vaccine.
+"This is not a contract for the delivery of shoes or T-shirts," Boularbah said, stressing the complexity of manufacturing a new vaccine.
 The EU accusations were "shocking", Boularbah said, noting the company had formulated its delivery targets based on early estimates of production capacity.
 He added that the vaccine was sold at cost.

 AstraZeneca has repeatedly said the contract was not binding as it only committed to make "best reasonable efforts" in delivering doses.
 Jafferali said that principle had not been respected because the drugmaker had not delivered to the bloc 50 million doses produced in factories that are listed in the contract as suppliers to the EU, including 39 million doses manufactured in Britain, 10 million produced in the United States and 1 million in the Netherlands.